 After the death of a loved one, donations can be made to the St. Elizabeth Memorial Fund.
 Prayers will be said in perpetuity each month for the deceased.
 Names of those in the Memorial Fund will be inscribed on a plaque in the foyer of the Church.

 Baptisms are held every other month following a mandatory baptism class.
 For more information, click here.
+Suggested donation for baptism is $100.00 per child.
+This helps to defray the life long record keeping that will be maintained by the Parish.

 Weddings at St. Elizabeth are a joyous event.
 Please contact the pastor at least 6 months prior to your wedding to verify availability of the Church.